 Grapeseed oil is a byproduct of winemaking.
 It is rich in phenolic compounds, fatty acids- mainly linolenic acid, and vitamins, especially tocopherol- vitamin E.

-Since Olive Oil is a healthier everyday cooking oil, I wrote this information here mainly to describe the skincare benefits grape seed oil has to offer.
+This oil is great for cooking, but will not be my first choice!
+Since Olive Oil is healthier everyday cooking oil, I wrote this information here mainly to describe the skincare benefits grape seed oil has to offer.

 Texture and Aroma

 Grapeseed oil is a light oil that absorbs quickly without feeling greasy.

 I love to use it as a carrier oil or everyday face and hair oil, and it is almost odourless, which make it easier to enrich and mix with many other essential oils or carrier oils.

 Grape-seed oil is suitable for all skin types.

 It is incredibly soothing oil and an excellent moisturizer.

 It is my oil of choice in many aromatherapy blends as it is even lighter than sweet almond oil, and therefore absorbs more quickly.